calogica/calogica.com/_posts/2019-02-03-power-sets-combinations-ecommerce.md

 (Note that `axis=1` tells pandas to apply the function to each row.)

 The results are sets of sets of products for each order, containing a minimum of 1 element.
 Note, for example, that order #4 consists of only 1 product, so the resulting powerset contains a single set of `P3`.

 Another interesting example is order #5 containing 2 units of `P1`; the corresponding powerset is `[[P1], [P1], [P1, P1]]`.
+That is, if a customer orders 2 units of `P1`, we could either ship both from the same warehouse, or ship each unit from a different warehouse.

 ```python
 df_orders_products